csorianot/godmc_wiki/Genotype-inversions.md

     ./20-genotypeInversion.sh

-For a sample size of 400 this script takes around 15 minutes to run on our computers.
+For a sample size of 400 this script takes around 15 minutes to run on our computers using 7 cores.
 The relevant files should have been generated and saved in `processed_data/inversions`.

+**Important**: this step requires an intensive use of RAM memory.
+The analyst might need to reduce the number of cores set in config file to run this step.

 ### Now upload the results